darren-sacks/Neat-Hacking/README.md

 2 - Input name of target you want to create file tree for.

 3 - Visit the file tree as specified in the terminal output eg. /<base_directory>/<target_name>

+# Customisation

+Easily customize the files and folders created via the arrays at the top of the script (Should be clear based on comments in code).

+Rest of code need not be touched unless you want to expand usage.